cdgmstrctlr/altirra-enhanced-anticmode67/README.md

 By default, even when this feature is enabled in the emulator configuration, it is not turned on until the enable bits are set in the ANTIC and GTIA registers CHACTL and GRACTL or their corresponding shadow registers by a program using it.

-CHACTL bit 3: Enable double-byte mode if bit is set to 1.
-ANTIC reads two bytes per character.
-Allows all 256 characters to be displayed at the same time (128 + inverse) in these text modes.
+CHACTL bit 3: Enable double-byte mode if this bit is set to 1.
+ANTIC then reads two bytes per character.
+This allows all 256 characters to be displayed at the same time (128 + inverse) in these text modes.

-CHACTL bit 4: Send GTIA 16 colors instead of 5 if bit 4 is set to 1. (enable virtual AN3-AN5 ANTIC -> GTIA signal lines.)
+CHACTL bit 4: Send GTIA 16 colors instead of 5 if this bit 4 is set to 1. (enable virtual AN3-AN4 ANTIC -> GTIA signal lines.)

 GRACTL bit 3: Enable 8 color + luma shift mode - FG and BG use color registers PM0-BAK, using colors 8-14 display 6 luminance levels brighter.